prasanna12510/gamesparks-docs/MARKDOWN/Tutorials/Multiplayer/Setting Up Challenge Eligibility.md

 In this tutorial, we'll look at setting up matchmaking based on a player's segments.
 To do this, we'll use segmentation to group players together and we'll use eligibility criteria to filter challenges for those players.
 We'll also see how we can override a current player's settings to allow the client to determine what available challenges to show at any time, and allow the player to join them.
 To start with, let's set up a simple challenge.
 We can then look at how to match players up.

-1. Navigate to Challenges within the Configurator.
+1. Navigate to *Configurator > Challenges*.

-2. Add a new challenge.
+2. Add a new Challenge.

-3. Give it a short code of SC1.
+3. Give it a *Short Code* of *SC1*.

 4. Give it a name.
-Let's just call it Simple Challenge:
+Let's just call it *Simple Challenge*:

  ![](img/ChallengeEligibility/1.png)

-That's all we need for the purposes of this tutorial, so let's head over to the test harness and get our players set up.
+That's all we need for the purposes of this tutorial, so let's head over to the Test Harness and get our players set up.

 ## Using a Player's Segments

-We're going to segment our players based on "level", with the aim of matching players who are the same level as each other to play against.
+We're going to segment our players based on *level*, with the aim of matching players who are the same level as each other to play against.
 Let's register our first two players, setting their level to "Newbie".

 ```
 [{